utkarsh009/Bnita/README.md

 Also, Bnita (pronounced Bee-neeta) is my mom's name :)

 # TODO:
-1. Adding support for creating an instance of class Bnita in the anita script.
+1. <del>Adding support for creating an instance of class Bnita in the anita script.</del>
 2. Adding support for running tests.